mmfausnaugh/tica/README.md

 ## Installation

+First of all, setting up a virtual environement is considered best practice.

 You will need to clone this repository to get the calibration files, so you should install from here:

   ```